home-assistant/home-assistant.io/source/_integrations/sensehat.markdown

 - Start the plugin and check the logs to make sure everything is fine.
 Set it to "Start at boot"
 - Reboot and enjoy your lights

-Steps verified with HassOS 4.15.
+Steps verified with Home Assistant Operating System 4.15.
 At the moment of this writing, sensors of the SenseHat are still not working, but at least now they can be seen.

 ### On Raspberry Pi Raspbian Based installation: